whelew/MineSweeper/README.md

 #### revealOtherTiles (row, col)

-This function is very similar to the checkTile function, the main difference is, it needs to check the tiles already checked.
+This function is very similar to the checkTile function, the main difference is, that it needs to check the tiles already checked.
 If the tiles checked are safe and empty it will then make those tiles check the tiles around them until a tile with a number is found.

-- It uses the same arrays as the previous function, and also declares the same gameRow and gameColumn function.
+- It uses the same arrays as the previous function and also declares the same gameRow and gameColumn function.
 - The first if statement works the same checking whether the coordinates are in the board.
 - A variable tile is declared getting the element by id.
 - The second if statement however checks if the tiles around the tile clicked contain the class name of "revealed", if so, it will then automatically click these tiles.